 - The Arnold Arboretum

 - And many more exciting sights!

-The Emerald Necklace tour is $50 per person and includes an individually-fitted bike, helmet, water, and, of course, a friendly and knowledgeable guide who will lead you on your travels.
+The Emerald Necklace tour includes an individually-fitted bike, helmet, water, and, of course, a friendly and knowledgeable guide who will lead you on your travels.

 This tour is 3 hours long and covers at least 15 miles, with several hills.
 Riders must be comfortable spending that much time on a bike and covering that distance.